nodejs/node/COLLABORATOR_GUIDE.md

 ## Accepting Modifications

-All modifications to Node.js start as GitHub pull requests.
-This includes modifications by Collaborators (including TSC members).
+Contributors propose modifications to Node.js using GitHub pull requests.
+This is true for all modifications including those proposed by TSC members and other Collaborators.
 A pull request must pass code review and CI before landing into the codebase.

 ### Code Reviews